OpenMRI/ocra/installation.md

 description: Installing Software for the OCRA console
 ---
 ## Software Installation
+First, download a zip file or clone the [repository](https://github.com/OpenMRI/ocra) to your computer with `git clone`.
 To run OCRA, you need three main files:
 * A bit file for the FPGA
 * A server running on the Red Pitaya